JAW838/campaign-notes/content/Ahmmenor/Characters/NPCs/Independent/Bartel B..md

 - Day job is performing deliveries for [[Griffon's Saddlebag]].
 - Has a bunch of magic items.
 Nobody knows why.
 - Has beret that turns him invisible, sword, and magic paints
-- Father is still alive.
+- has wife and three children
-- has wife and three children, they live in Batel.
+- lives in [[Batel]] with his father.